jamii/dida/README.md

     * [x] Schedule work in a correct order
     * [ ] Figure out how to schedule work for best throughput/latency
     * [ ] Ensure that the runtime of `doWork` is roughly bounded
+      * [ ] Enforce a maximum batch size and suspend operations that would produce more than one batch
   * [x] Single-threaded cooperative worker
   * [ ] Multi-threaded workers
     * [ ] Expose as state machine for easy simulation
+  * [ ] Memory management
 * [ ] Testing
 * [ ] Bindings
   * [ ] Wasm